 How to create SharePoint alerts

 Today I want to share one of my favorite and most under-utilized features of SharePoint – SharePoint Alerts.
-This is very useful and super-easy out of the box feature to setup, and yet, I don’t see many users taking advantage of it.
-It is simple, but a very powerful little tool that can be used in a variety of business scenarios.
+This is a very useful and super-easy out-of-the-box feature to set up, and yet, I don’t see many users taking advantage of it.
+It is a simple, but very powerful little tool that can be used in a variety of business scenarios.
 Let me explain what SharePoint alerts are all about, how to create them and what are the business scenarios for its use.

 What are SharePoint alerts?